Attractions for the 2017, 109th Show include:

 Equestrian Competition – The competition can be viewed around the main arena, running across the day.

-Exhibition Hall Competition – Includes a new category for novice cooks who have never won a first prize before in the homemade produce section.
-This is in memory of the late Mrs Elaine Biggins, a long term exhibitor.
+Exhibition Hall Competition – For the second year there is a category for novice cooks who have never won a first prize before in the homemade produce section.
 Fantastic prizes are on offer for exhibitors, including $30 for the ‘Best Rose’ and $15 for the ‘Best Lilium’ in the Show.
+The Hall, with all the exhibits in different categories including from the local schools, always looks incredible; be sure not to miss.

 Food Stalls – Scattered around the ground.
 Morning, lunch and afternoon teas will also be provided from the Luncheon Hall.